Bayer To Pay More Than $10 Billion To Resolve Cancer Lawsuits Over Weedkiller Roundup

 The decision to resolve the Roundup cases, Bayer CEO Werner Baumann said, will "return the conversation about the safety and utility of glyphosate-based herbicides to the scientific and regulatory arena and to the full body of science."

 The Roundup settlement does not cover three cases that have already gone to trial and that will continue through the appeals process.
-In one of those cases, a California jury awarded a couple more than $2 billion in damages, before a court sharply lowered that amount.
+In one of those cases, a California jury awarded a couple more than $2 billion in damages before a court sharply lowered that amount.

 Five years ago, the World Health Organization's International Agency for Research on Cancer classified glyphosate as "probably carcinogenic to humans."
-Some government health agencies have determined glyphosate is safe to use, but plaintiffs in more than 100,000 lawsuits say the chemical harmed them, including allegations that it caused non-Hodgkin's lymphoma.
+Government health agencies in many countries have determined glyphosate is safe to use, but plaintiffs in more than 100,000 lawsuits say the chemical harmed them, including allegations that it caused non-Hodgkin's lymphoma.

 The settlement calls for Bayer to pay from $8.8 billion to $9.6 billion to resolve current Roundup lawsuits.
 The company will also set aside $1.25 billion to fund payouts for potential claims in the future.